 The treaty between England and the seven Trucial states dissolved over time.
 They tried to form the Arab Emirates along with Bahrain and Qatar.
 The arrangement only lasted until 1971.
-When terms of the union could not be agreed upon, Qatar and Bahrain declared themselves to be independent countries.
-On December 1, 1971, the Trucial Sheikhdoms (Abu Dhabi, ‘Ajman, al-Fujairah, Sharjah, Dubai, Umm al-Quwain, and Ra’s al-Khaimah) declared themselves independent and on December 2, they formed the United Arab Emirates.
+When terms of the union could not be agreed upon, Qatar and Bahrain declared themselves to be independent states.
+On December 1, 1971, the Trucial Sheikhdoms (Abu Dhabi, Ajman, al-Fujairah, Sharjah, Dubai, Umm al-Quwain, and Ra’s al-Khaimah) declared themselves independent and on December 2nd, they formed the United Arab Emirates.

 The UAE is now a constitutional monarchy federation that has developed into a modern and wealthy country.
 It is relatively moderate in the area of foreign policy, which has given them an important role in diplomacy in the region.

-UAE leadership has initiated and engaged in a national development plan while some individual emirates have also launched their own economic diversification programs on regional levels.
+UAE leadership has initiated and engaged in a national development plan on the federal level and economic diversification programs on regional levels.
 The government has fostered a good business climate by boosting investments and creating open and vibrant capital markets.
 Like other Gulf States, these initiatives strive to create long-term roadmaps for economic progress that align policies, build human potential and cultivate the private sector.
-Common themes in these development plans include the nationalization of the workforce which currently relies heavily on expatriate labor and increased participation in the global economy.
+Common themes in these development plans include the nationalization of the workforce, which currently relies heavily on expatriate labor, as well as increased participation in the global economy.

 The United Arab Emirates, particularly Dubai and Abu Dhabi, has spent billions of dollars on development and infrastructure.
 Its extravagant hotels and man-made attractions, active nightlife, and international ambiance have made Dubai the top tourist destination in the Middle East.
 The UAE has become very accessible with two state owned carriers flying to over 155 destinations around the globe.
 Emirates airline, owned by the government of Dubai, is now the world’s fourth largest airline with the world’s biggest fleets of Airbus A380s and Boeing 777s.

 Population of UAE

 Each of the UAE’s seven distinct emirates has its own identity.
-Nevertheless, Emirati culture is held together by Islamic ideas, Bedouin traditions and the culture of the sea-people along the coast.
+Nevertheless, Emirati culture is held together by Islamic ideas, Bedouin traditions and the culture of sea-people along the coast.
 In recent years, the oil boom has shaped society as a result of the massive amounts of money that were dedicated to rapid growth and industrialization.

-As development in the UAE has skyrocketed, Dubai and Abu Dhabi have established media zones to attract organizations.
+As development in the UAE has skyrocketed, Dubai and Abu Dhabi have established media zones to attract media organizations.
 Reuters, Sony, Fox, and CNN, as well as Middle Eastern broadcasters like MBC, Orbit Showtime Network, and Sky News Arabia have offices in the UAE.
-The UAE also has one of the highest internet penetration rates in the Arab world, with more than 90 percent of people having regular internet access, and more than 40 percent of its residence using Facebook at least once a month.
+The UAE has one of the highest internet penetration rates in the Arab world, with more than 90 percent of people having regular internet access, and more than 40 percent of its residence using Facebook at least once a month.
 However, there is extensive regulation of media content, filtering at the ISP level, and censorship of foreign publication.
 Legislation dictates prison for internet content intended to “deride or damage” the state’s reputation or “display contempt” for Islam.
 The computer animated television Freej tells the story of four older Emirati women living in Dubai, coping with the developmental boom in the area.
 The show debuts new episodes each year during Ramadan.

 The two art hubs in the United Arab Emirates are Abu Dhabi and Dubai.
 There are many museums and galleries that house the growing modern art collection and some of the traditional art forms.
 Traditional art forms include pottery, boat making, jewelry, rugs, and Islamic calligraphy.
 The United Arab Emirates is quite global in its outlook and often features displays from other Middle Eastern countries and beyond.

-In addition to the traditional music and folk dances, there is a large underground pop music movement among the youth.
-The traditional music is played at festivals and ceremonies, and relies heavily on drums and tambourines.
+In addition to the traditional music and folk dances, there is a large underground pop music movement among the youth, especially expats.
+Dubai’s famous and lavish nightlife has attracted many well-known international singers, DJs and dancers.

 UAE is the home to many movie sets including ones for Iron Man, Jumper and The Kingdom.
 Several Bollywood films have also been filmed there.
 The UAE has built a “studio city” in hopes of promoting the film industry.
 A number of domestic and international film festivals are held in Dubai and Abu Dhabi.